 Midterm examinations: During the semester, both practical and theoretical knowledge will regularly be evaluated.
-Anatomy midterms are held as oral/practical tests.
+Anatomy mid-terms are held as oral/practical tests.
 The test will include both identification of several structures on the specimen and theoretical questions related to the subject.
 The results of all tests will appear on the personal achievement cards.

-Test 1 is obligatory and will have to be retaken in case the student was absent from the midterm test.
-Retake possibilities are offered during the last week.
+Test 1 is obligatory and will have to be taken only on the date specified in the Midterm announcement.
+Midterms cannot be retaken to "upgrade" the mark.
+Unsuccessful midterms will have to be retaken or in case the student was absent from the midterm test.
+Two retake possibilities are offered during the last two weeks of the semester.

 Test 2 is not obligatory and students who pass the test with a 3-4-5 will be exempted from the practical part of the semifinal examination with the mark earned at the test.
 This test cannot be retaken.
 Cadaver dissection - every students is required to produce a fully dissected specimen during the 1st or the 2nd semester to prove excellence and be exempted from the dissection part of the final examination.
 The specimen will be evaluated by a departmental jury.